stAItuned/content-manager/articles/study-case-death-stranding/case-study-ds.md

 If the player enters in a region where the enemies are active, they will ping the environment and they can also detect the cargo you are carrying.
 Once pinged, they enter in the *hunting mode* as they seek to find you and hurt you.

-Death Stranding is built in the Decima engine, a tool developed by Guerilla Games originally for Killzone: Shadow Fall, butalso in Horizon Zero Dawn and its sequel Forbidden West.
+Death Stranding is built in the Decima engine, a tool developed by Guerilla Games originally for Killzone: Shadow Fall, but also in Horizon Zero Dawn and its sequel Forbidden West.
 They are a bit different tho, from Killzone, because Death Stranding is actually an 'island', or at least is what we can see from the navmesh.

 And most importantly, it is an apocalyptic world!
 There are much more rocks on the ground and the environment is quite much... destroyed.
 The most challenging part of developing Death Stranding was to make Sam not to overstep rocks.
 Actually if you try, you will see that Sam walks **over** the rocks.
 Of course these actions eat up stamina so you don't want to do it over and over again.